spykelionel/mobile-first-approach-blogr-landing-page/README.md

 ### Continued development

-I really want to be comfortable with <select> tag and its properties plus a way to style them, and also want to be good at styling navigation items.
+I really want to be comfortable with <select> select </select> tag and its properties plus a way to style them, and also want to be good at styling navigation items.

 ### Useful resources